Homepage / Bullion Coins: Austrian Coins

 Shortly after the dispute, Richard I, while on his way home from the Holy Land, had no choice but to travel through Austria to get home, so he disguised himself as a pilgrim to keep from getting recognized by Austrian authorities.

 Unfortunately for Richard, he was recognized (supposedly because of his signet ring) and detained in the Vienna suburb of Erdberg, not far from where the Austrian Mint is today.
+Duke Leopold V kept Richard I of England captive in Dürnstein Castle along the Danube River until he handed his hostage over to King Henry VI of Germany, Holy Roman Emperor.

-When the ransom for Richard I's freedom was paid, half was given to Duke Leopold V, who chose to have a portion minted into silver coins; for this purpose, the first Viennese Mint was built, from which the Austrian Mint emerged 800 years later.
+Henry VI (King of Germany) sought a ransom of 150,000 silver marks (100,000 pounds of silver) for Richard's release.
+When the ransom for Richard I's freedom was paid, half was given to Duke Leopold V, who chose to have a portion minted into silver coins; for this purpose, the first Vienna Mint was built, from which the Austrian Mint emerged 800 years later.

 Changing Locations